 The Whitlam Institute and Female Orphan School at Western Sydney University is a building filled with history.
 Opened in 1818, it was once home to orphaned convict and Aboriginal girls who were given a basic education here before it became a hospital for a century until the 1980s.

 The grand building is now split into two wings, one housing a museum of the female orphan school and the other the Whitlam Institute and Margaret Whitlam Galleries since 2013.

 Visiting the Female Orphan School is a rich and rewarding experience, and one worth repeating to see the changing art and social history exhibitions in the Margaret Whitlam Galleries, as well as the A Changing Australia: the time of Gough Whitlam exhibition.
 The Whitlam Institute, a research foundation and public policy institute, is also home to the Prime Ministerial Collection, filled with more than 35,000 objects related to Gough Whitlam including the letters and photographs of one of Australia's most remarkable Prime Ministers.

-Female Orphan School and Margaret Whitlam Galleries; James Ruse Drive and Victoria Road, Rydalmere; visit the website for admission details.
+Female Orphan School and Margaret Whitlam Galleries; James Ruse Drive and Victoria Road Rydalmere 2116; Visit the Whitlam Institute website for admission details.

 Delve into Parramatta's medical history

 There is a rich legacy of medical science and hospital care in Parramatta, and you can learn about its history from colonial days to the 1980s as you roam Brislington Medical and Nursing Museum.